-2024 2023 Guarantees extended via banks Provided to courts and other bodies in relation to claims and tax deferrals 16,096 16,096 Provided to third parties to guarantee fulfilment of obligations arising in the ordinary course of business 360 360 Guarantees awarded directly by Ebro Foods, S.A.
-Guarantees given to banks to secure other companies' obligations 92,228 83,916
+2024 2023 Guarantees extended via banks Provided to courts and other bodies in relation to claims and tax deferrals 16,096 16,096 Provided to third parties to guarantee fulfilment of obligations arising in the ordinary course of business 360 360 Cuerentees sworded directly by Ehre Feeder C.A.
+Guarantees awarded directly by Ebro Foods, S.A.
+00,000 00.040 Guarantees given to banks to secure other companies' obligations 92,228 83,916

 The bank sureties mainly correspond to guarantees given by Ebro Foods, S.A. to its subsidiaries Ebro India, Ltda.
-(100%-indirectly owned), Herba Bangkok, Ltd (100%-indirectly owned), Pastificio Lucio Garofalo, S.r.l.
+(100%-indirectly owned), Herba Bangkok, Ltd (100%-indirectly owned), Pastificio Lucio Garofalo, S.r.I.
 (52%-indirectly owned), Mundiriz, S.A.
-(100%-owned) and Lustucru Premium, SAS (100%-directly owned) to secure their short-and-medium-term credit facilities.
+(100%-owned) and Lustucru Premium, SAS (100%-directly owned) to secure their short- and medium-term credit facilities.